nuclight/tkxgram/docs/db.md

 3. How to store references to split objects, e.g. webpage outside of message?
 How to query against them?
 Repeat graph way from variant 3, but now with object IDs?

-4. Augmentation of main objects with private/volatile feilds (e.g. `access_hash`/`file_reference`) - just repeat mini-objects on e.g. per-account path and then merge them?
+4. Augmentation of main objects (let's call this **public** part, even if that's of private message) with private/volatile feilds (e.g. `access_hash`, `file_reference`, `UserStatusOnline/expires`) - just repeat mini-objects on e.g. per-account path and then merge them?
 This echoes object "include/mount" problem.

        main: /Telegram/Chan1234/2345
        priv: /Telegram/Acc98/Chan1234/2345